rpuspana/wikiMusician/README.md

 # wikiMusician
 A beautiful trivia game about great artists.

-In this episode, the artist is the Rock God himself, Mr. Eric Clapton.
+Episode 1 - The life and music of Eric Clapton

 ### Download and start the game
 1. Clone or download the game using the "Clone or Download button"